Personal information security

 You shouldn’t change your passwords often, such as every month, as this leads to poor passwords.

-Read more about creating strong passwords on the Australian Cyber Security Centre website.
+Read more about creating strong passphrases on the Australian Cyber Security Centre website.

 Use secure Wi-Fi networks